Difference between Demonstrative Pronoun & Demonstrative Adjective

 further away – can mean further than arm’s reach, out of sight, furthest of several

-Although the terms are the same, the uses differ between demonstrative adjectives and demonstrative pronouns
+Although the terms are the same, the uses differ!
+Of course they do, it’s English!

 Demonstrative adjectives are used together with the noun and qualify the noun